 From 1998 to 2000, she was the Regional Director for Arab States and Europe at the United Nations Population Fund (UNFPA), New York, and from 2001 – 2010 was UNFPA Executive Director/Under-Secretary General.
 This career meant living in Lebanon from the civil war years up until the Israeli invasion of Lebanon (1975 – 1982) then in Iraq during the Iraq-Iran War and Iraq’s invasion of Kuwait (1982 – 1990), thus having experience of living in wars and conflict zones and saw their impact on people and countries.

-Upon returning to Saudi Arabia in 2011, she was among the first group of 30 Saudi women to be appointed to the Shura Council, 2013 – 2016.
-And presently, she is the Chair, Women 20, one of the Engagement Groups of G20 during the Saudi Arabia G20 Presidency, 2020.
-She received many awards, especially King Abdul Aziz Medal, of the first degree, for her international work.
+Most recently she has been the Chair of Women 20, one of the Engagement Groups of G20 during the Saudi Arabia G20 Presidency, 2020.
+She has received many awards, especially King Abdul Aziz Medal, of the first degree, for her international work.

 Former Secretary of Health, Health Policy Maker